on-ai/AAA/README.md

 The goal of this project is to provide market segmentation of AAA Northeast members that would help increase the penetration of AAA's financial products.

 ### Methodology
-- **Predictive Analysis**: Classification model helps predict the probability of purchsing each product.
+- **Predictive Analysis**: Classification model helps predict the probability of purchasing each product.
 The predicted probabilities are latter used for clustering.

 - **Clustering**: Clustering helps explore market segmentation and opportunities.